Ai-sensei-Patrick/SQL-Project/README.md

 # SQL-Project

-Task in this assignment is to calculate a bushfire risk score with regard to bushfire protection for different neighbourhoods in Sydney.
+This assignment is to calculate a bushfire risk score with regard to bushfire protection for different neighbourhoods in Sydney.
 The neighbourhood ’score’ is expressed as a measure of several factors which we assume to affect the risk of bush fires within an area vegetation, population density, number of dwellings etc.